 Privacy is a human right.
 Android services are constantly aware of your actual location, websites you visit.
 They also record your audio calls and even read all of your emails.

-With that being said, in a general sense, it is also advisable to use network-level security tools such as firewalls and virtual private networks to prevent network-level intrusions while using your Android phone on the go.
+With that being said, in a general sense, it is also advisable to use network-level security tools such as firewalls and virtual private networks to prevent network-level intrusions while using your Android phone in USA on the go.
 Because we all know, public Wi-Fi connections aren’t safe.